-Republicans move ahead with funding bill vote
+Republicans scramble to try to avert government shutdown

 As the afternoon wore on and leaders surveyed GOP lawmakers, one member of the Republican Whip team told CNN that things were going in the right direction.

 Republicans added sweeteners to the bill, hoping to make it tough for Democrats to oppose it.
-They tacked on a six-year extension of the Children's Health Insurance Program, a popular program that some states say is close to running out of money.
-They also delayed some taxes from the Affordable Care Act -- one on medical devices and another on high-cost, so-called "Cadillac" insurance plans, items they believe it would be tough for those Democrats in swing districts to vote against.
+Besides CHIP, they also delayed some taxes from the Affordable Care Act -- one on medical devices and another on high-cost, so-called "Cadillac" insurance plans, which they believe it would be tough for those Democrats in swing districts to vote against.

-Ryan also emphasized that the standoff over immigration is preventing a longer-term funding deal for the Pentagon.

-"Funding for modernizing the Army has been cut in half in just the past eight years.
-Navy sailors are putting in 100-hour work weeks, and less than half of their aircraft are capable of flying.
-The number of fatal accidents or those resulting in the loss of aircraft for the Marines has doubled over the last decade," Ryan said, adding, "it's baffling to me that Democrats would be willing to block funding for a military over unrelated issues."

 House Democratic leaders are urging their members to oppose the measure because it fails to address DACA, according to Democratic sources.

-Note: This story has updated with additional developments and will continue to update throughout Thursday.